Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class3.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
-1. Define
-1. Design
-1. Implement
+By this end of this lesson, students should be able to...

+1. Explain various string algorithms such as searching and permutation
+1. Practice writing unit tests for their code

 ## Topics
 - [Palindromes]: strings that read the same forwards and backwards, ignoring punctuation, whitespace, and letter casing